 No one cares about your album track!

-Likewise, Citibank wants the big hit or the classic song for that big ad campaign.
-The latest TV show wants a popular song - not a song buried as track #9 on an album that no one has heard.
+Likewise, Citibank wants the big song of the day or the classic for that big ad campaign.
+The latest TV show wants a popular song – not an afterthought buried as track #9 on an album that no one has heard.

-So you’re kind of stuck with like $7,000 or so.
+So you’re kind of stuck with like $7,000 or so of royalties.
 Yikes and Yuck.

 Now – here’s where quantity comes in.